Josh-Medina/Python-Keylogger/README.md

 This project represents my first venture into Python cybersecurity tools, showcasing my learning journey and exploration of practical applications in the field.
 You can check out the video demonstration here: https://youtu.be/icJmkVbXp0g

+If you just want the code with no descriptive comments click on the code-only option.
 ## Description

 - **Keylogger Functionality**: The Python script serves as a proof of concept keylogger designed to record keystrokes and transmit them via email.